karanbalajirs/210701105-CS19P16-DA-Lab/Exp5a/README.md

-# Exp5a: Design and test various schema models to optimize data storage and retrieval Using Hive.
+# Exp 5a: Design and test various schema models to optimize data storage and retrieval Using Hive.

 ## Aim
 To Design and test various schema models to optimize data storage and retrieval Using Hbase.